jestjs/jest/docs/TestingAsyncCode.md

 });
 ```

-Be sure to return the assertion—if you omit this `return` statement, your test will complete before `fetchData` completes.
+Be sure to return the assertion—if you omit this `return` statement, your test will complete before the promise returned from `fetchData` is resolved and then() has a chance to execute the callback.

 If you expect a promise to be rejected use the `.rejects` matcher.
 It works analogically to the `.resolves` matcher.
 If the promise is fulfilled, the test will automatically fail.